US employers shrugged off virus and stepped up hiring

 “This is the kind of recovery we can get when we are not sidelined by a surge in COVID cases,” said Nick Bunker, director of economic research at the employment website Indeed.
 “The speed of employment gains has faltered at times this year, but the underlying momentum of the U.S. labor market is quite clear.”

 The better-than-expected jobs report was welcomed on Wall Street, where investors sent stocks further into record territory.
-The Dow Jones Industrial Average was up nearly 200 points, or roughly 0.5%, in early-afternoon trading.
+The Dow Jones Industrial Average rose more than 200 points, or roughly 0.6%, in Friday trading.
 Short-term Treasury yields rose as some investors moved up their expectations for when the Federal Reserve will begin raising interest rates.
 But longer-term yields dipped amid muted expectations for inflation over the long term.

 By most barometers, the economic recovery appears solidly on track.
 Services companies in such areas as retail, banking and warehousing have reported a sharp jump in sales.
 Sales of new and existing homes surged last month.
 And consumer confidence rose in October after three straight declines.